Kubernetes and OpenStack are not competitors. They operate at different layers of the stack and are often used together.

 While once seen as competitors, Kubernetes and OpenStack are now widely used together.
 OpenStack provides the infrastructure layer — compute, storage, networking — while Kubernetes runs containerized workloads on top.
 Together, they offer a scalable, cloud-native stack.

-Picture this: Many organizations are deploying OpenStack for Network Function Virtualization (NFV).
-Many of these network operators are increasingly deploying Virtual Network Functions (VNFs) in containers and orchestrating them with Kubernetes.
+Many organizations are deploying OpenStack for Network Function Virtualization (NFV), and many of these network operators are increasingly running Virtual Network Functions (VNFs) in containers orchestrated by Kubernetes.

 Take a look: